labeveryday/pyalgorithms/README.md

 # pyalgorithms

-Understanding the many different types of algorithms
+Understanding the many different types of algorithms.